Wednesday, March 15, 2023

 Curriculum can’t deliver on the promise; it’s only a tool to be used, not a formula to be followed.
 It’s still up to us to lead our children to the paths the Lord has planned for them, and standardized lesson plans can never meet the needs our un-standardized, unique children!

 As we traveled through the early school years, another homeschooling bend in the road came into view.
 The “Co-op Corner”.
 More decisions to make.
 Should we jump on this path and learn with others, or keep going at our own rhythm and pace?
-More twists and turns accompanied this maze of options.
+More twists and turns appeared on this way.

 We learned that not all co-ops are alike!
 We discovered that once we were in some co-op paths, it was hard (if not impossible) to take a different direction.
-We sacrificed some of our freedoms for the security and comfort of others’ wants and desires.
+We sacrificed some of our freedom for the security and expectations of others.
 Co-ops became “the best of times, and the worst of times” along our homeschool journey.
-I learned to proceed with caution when entering this maze and to stay alert.
+I learned to proceed with caution when entering and to stay alert.
 I learned to not be afraid to jump out and continue on my own way when things veered away from our desired destinations.

 As we neared high school, we came face-to-face with the freeway called “College Prep”.
 This was not a gentle, winding path through peaceful places.
 Instead it took us straight into gridlocked traffic and at other times way too much speed!
 It was fast years of transcript building, entrance exams, dual credit classes, part-time jobs, sports, rehearsals, activities, volunteering… go, go, go.